 However, it’s not the end.
 It’s the beginning of March and Franco is back on the frontpage.
 This time, he’s being sued by the author of the original screenplay for “The Disaster Artist” (which was nominated for script!).
 A former student of Franco per se (!).
 Ryan Moody claims that Franco ripped him off, buying the script for a ridiculously small price of $5,000.
 Call it a really bad business conduct (that is my personal view) of mr. Moody, but the thing is – Franco’s market value is Earth-core-rocketing.

-I personally hate the fact that all of these allegations are flying over our heads, but there’s no real evidence.
+I’m not in favor of these allegations, flying over our heads, without the real evidence.
 What happened with Kevin Spacey was outrageous.
 The man was accused of atrocious things.
 If he committed them, then I whole-heartedly support the idea of the “Spacey hunt”.
 In order to do that though, we need proof.
 I might be too traditional, but shouldn’t we first have something solid to throw accusations?